Heights library offers programs for all ages

-Look forward to March with programs for children, teens and adults at the Stewart C. Meyer Harker Height Public Library.
+Read award-winning books from the Stewart C. Meyer Harker Heights Public Library.

-Explore your creativity at the library with Get Crafty at 6 p.m.
-Tuesday.
-Ms. Christina will guide crafters step by step to a finished piece.
+The 2022 Texas Bluebonnet Award winner “The Oldest Student: How Mary Walker Learned to Read,” written by Rita Lorraine Hubbard and illustrated by Oge Mora is available in print and e-book formats.

-Register for the following weekly in-person children’s programs for March by calling 254-953-5496.
-One call registers you and your child for each week of the program.
+Second-place winner, “Honeybee: The Busy Life of Apis Mellifera,” written by Candance Flemming and illustrated by Eric Rohmann is available in print and e-book formats.

 (0) comments